AceCentre/aacnews/readme.md

 ## AACNews Monthly

 This is a flask-admin based system to manage posted, short news pieces across the web and generate a mailchimp newsletter.
+Its really quite basic.

 ## To Install and run